Concordium/concordium-base/README.md

   providers and anonymity revokers
 - [keygen genesis](./rust-bins/docs/keygen-genesis.md) (this uses a different key generation procedure that allows key recovery from a seed phrase)
-- [genesis tool](./rust-bins/docs/genesis-tool.md) tool to generate data for test genesis blocks, allows creation of accounts and bakers

 # Build requirements.

 In order to build the components in this repository you need
 - The [cargo](https://doc.rust-lang.org/cargo/) tool for building the Rust components.
-The currently supported version is 1.62.
+The currently supported version is 1.68.
 Others may work, but we do not regularly test with them.
 The easiest way to install it is via the [rustup](https://rustup.rs/) tool.
 - The [Haskell Stack](https://docs.haskellstack.org/en/stable/README/) tool for